 When talking about moonlight, people often describe it as blue or even silver.
 However, even when calling it blue, it is not the same as shining an actually blue light on something.
 Taking a blue spotlight and shining it on your garden would definitely not look like sitting under a full moon.
 So why do we call moonlight blue?

-Often, when we talk about blue or yellow light, we are talking about color temperature.
-Color temperature is measured in degrees Kelvin and is usually abbreviate simply as K. It may seem counterintuitive, but a higher number of degrees Kelvin (technically “hotter”) gives off a light that we often describe as “cooler”.
+Often, when we talk about blue or yellow light, we aren’t talking about actual colored bulbs, but rather we are talking about color temperature.
+Color temperature is measured in degrees Kelvin and is usually abbreviated simply as K. It may seem counterintuitive, but a higher number of degrees Kelvin (technically “hotter”) gives off a light that we often describe as “cooler.”
 On the other hand, light with a lower number of degrees Kelvin is often described as a “warm” light.

 Understanding Light Temperature